Jodhpuri

-The material can be silk or any other suiting material.
-Normally, the material is lined at the collar and at the buttons with embroidery.
-This can be plain, jacquard or jamewari material.
-Normally, the trousers match that of the coat.
-There is also a trend to wear contrasting trousers to match the coat colour.
+The attire was developed as an Indian adaptation of the Western formal suit, blending it with the Angarkha and Achkan styles, and gained prominence through the patronage of Maharaja Pratap Singh of Jodhpur and his successors.
+Today, it is worn on formal occasions such as weddings, receptions, and state functions, and is considered a classic example of Indo-Western fusion in fashion.

 History

-Angarkha is considered the predecessor of the Bandhgala.
-An angrakha was a traditional court outfit in ancient and classical India that a person could wrap comfortably around himself, offering flexible ease with the knots and ties.
+The angarkha or angrakha is considered the predecessor of the Bandhgala.
+An angarkha was a traditional court outfit in ancient and classical India that a person could wrap comfortably around himself, offering flexible ease with the knots and ties.
 Bandhgala emerged as a shortened version of the Achkan.
 Bandhgala quickly became a popular formal and semi-formal uniform across Rajasthan and eventually throughout India.
 Designer Wendell Rodricks observes that formal wear such as the Bandhgala are evolutions of a costume legacy that is 6,000 years old.
-Although, unlike the indigenous european style men's skirts, eastern style pants are worn with it.